Font Size:

 • No data are available yet on the effectiveness of these vaccines in the current outbreak.

-• The immune response takes 14 days after the second dose of JYNNEOS and 4 weeks for maximal development.
+• The immune response takes 14 days after the second dose of JYNNEOS and 4 weeks to reach its maximum development.

 • People who get vaccinated should continue to take steps to protect themselves from infection by avoiding close, skin-to-skin contact, including intimate contact, with someone who has mpox.

-• To better understand the protective benefits of these vaccines in the current outbreak, CDC will collect data about adverse events and vaccine effectiveness, including whether the vaccine protects a person differently depending on how they were infected with the mpox virus.
+• To better understand the protective benefits of these vaccines in the current outbreak, the CDC will collect data on adverse events and vaccine effectiveness, including whether the vaccine provides protection differently depending on how a person was infected with the mpox virus.

 For more information, read Considerations for Mpox Vaccination.